sacridini/Awesome-Geospatial/README.md

 * [Cinder](https://libcinder.org/) - Cinder is a free and open source library for professional-quality creative coding in C++.
 * [Peak map](https://github.com/anvaka/peak-map) - Allows you to visualize elevation of any area on the map with filled area charts.
 * [mapdeck](https://github.com/SymbolixAU/mapdeck) - R interface to Deck.gl and Mapbox.
+* [GeoViews](https://github.com/holoviz/geoviews) - GeoViews is a Python library that makes it easy to explore and visualize any data that includes geographic locations.

 ## Tools